snubwoody/wakunguma.com/src/pages/blog/the-perfect-error.md

 - thiserrror backtrace
 - Bubbling up errors

-You must test, and to test you must have errors.
-## Big error enums
 A common convention in the rust ecosystem is to have a large error enum that holds all the possible errors that can occur in your program, sometimes marked as non-exhaustive.
 With libraries like [`thiserror`](https://docs.rs/thiserror/latest/thiserror/) this becomes fairly trivial.

 ```rust